 Since our inception in 2011, we have generated losses from operations and we anticipate that we will continue to generate losses from operations for the foreseeable future.
-As of June 30, 2013 and December 31, 2012, our stockholders' deficit was \$8,457,398 and \$3,407,815, respectively.
-Our net loss from operations for the period March 11, 2011 (inception) through December 31, 2011, for the year ended December 31, 2012 and for the period March 11, 2011 (inception) through December 31, 2012 were approximately \$3.27 million, \$30.26 million and \$33.52 million, respectively.
-Our net loss for the six month period ended June 30, 2013 was \$9,791,435compared to \$8,332,212 for the six month period ended June 30, 2012.
+As of December 31, 2012 and December 31, 2011, our stockholders' deficit was approximately \$3,408,000 and \$536,000, respectively.
+Our net loss from operations for the period March 11, 2011 (inception) through December 31, 2012 and for the period March 11, 2011 (inception) through December 31, 2012 were approximately \$3.27 million, \$30.26 million and \$33.52 million, respectively.
 Net cash used in operating activities were \$0.79, \$2.74 million and \$3.52 million for the period March 11, 2011 (inception) through December 31, 2011, for the year ended December 31, 2012 and for the period March 11, 2011 (inception) through December 31, 2012, respectively.
-Net cash used in operating activities was \$6,786,982 for the six month period ended June 30, 2013 compared to \$1,617,555 for the six month period ended June 30, 2012.
 Operations since inception have been funded entirely with the proceeds from equity and debt financings.
-As of June 30, 2013, we had cash equivalents of \$286,514.
-On August 15, 2013, we sold an aggregate of approximately 5,536,957 shares of common stock at \$4.50 per share in a private placement for an aggregate purchase price of approximately \$25,000,000 in cash, and warrants to purchase up to an aggregate of approximately 2,768,479 shares of common stock with an exercise price of \$6.00 per share underlying each warrant.
+As of December 31, 2012, we had cash, cash equivalents of approximately \$11,400.
+We anticipate that our existing capital resources will not be sufficient for us to continue operations beyond December 2013 without additional funding.
 We will continue to fund operations from cash on hand and through the similar sources of capital previously described.
 We can give no assurance that such capital will be available to us on favorable terms or at all.
 If we are unable to raise additional funds in the future on acceptable terms, or at all, we may be forced to curtail our desired development.
 In addition we could be forced to delay or discontinue product development, and forego attractive business opportunities.
 Any additional sources of financing will likely involve the sale of our equity securities, which will have a dilutive effect on our stockholders.